Airband: Channel spacing

 Channel spacing for voice communication on the airband was originally 200 kHz until 1947, providing 70 channels from 118 to 132 MHz.
 Some radios of that time provided receive-only coverage below 118 MHz for a total of 90 channels.
 From 1947 to 1958 the spacing became 100 kHz; from 1954 split once again to 50 kHz and the upper limit extended to 135.95 MHz (360 channels), and then to 25 kHz in 1972 to provide 720 usable channels.
 On 1 January 1990 the frequencies between 136.000 and 136.975 MHz were added, resulting in 760 channels.

 Increasing air traffic congestion has led to further subdivision into narrow-band 8.33 kHz channels in the ICAO European region; since 2007, all aircraft flying above FL195 are required to have communication equipment for this channel spacing.

+The introduction of 8.33 kHz channel spacing has resulted in a 6-digit channel numbering scheme, where the 8.33 kHz channel designators differ from the actual frequency; e.g. 8.33 kHz channel 118.010 tunes the frequency 118.0083 MHz (see figure).

+Eurocontrol's "8.33 kHz Voice Channel Implementation Guidelines" document provides recommendations regarding institutional provisions, flight planning, operational procedures, aircraft retrofit, safety, frequency management and State's management aspects for the deployment of 8.33 kHz channel spacing communications.

-Outside of Europe, 8.33 kHz channels are permitted in many countries but not widely used as of 2012.
+Outside of Europe, 8.33 kHz channels are permitted in many countries but not widely used as of 2021.